DavidRMorphew/healthcare_portal/README.md

 ## Future Functionality

 I have included a drawio file, called `Table Relations.drawio` (which can be opened with a `Draw.io Integration` Plug-in for VSCode).
 This diagram maps out some proposed future functionality.

-In the diagram, "medications" are no longer a string attribute of "patients," but instead will have their own "medications" table and `Medication` model.
-In the proposed relationship, a patient `has_many` medications and a medication `has_many` patients, and it is `through: prescriptions` that patients are related to their medications.

 I discuss ideas on this future expansion (and an interesting problem I encountered in showing errors and rendering the edit page for patients) in my [blog post](https://davidrmorphew.medium.com/my-healthcare-portal-sinatra-app-e94a9a19d56c).